pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_presence.md

 ## User state

-Set and get dynamic custom state for a UUID on channels or channel groups.
-State exists while subscribed and is not persisted.
+Clients can set dynamic custom state for users on channels/groups while subscribed.
+State is not persisted after disconnect.
+Requires Presence.

 ### Method(s)